opsdisk/pagodo/README.md

 ### Wait time between Google dork searchers

-* `-i` - Specify the minimum delay between dork searches, in seconds.
-Don't make this too small, or your IP will get
-* HTTP 429'd quickly.
+* `-i` - Specify the **minimum** delay between dork searches, in seconds.
+Don't make this too small, or your IP will get HTTP 429'd quickly.
-* `-x` - Specify the minimum delay between dork searches, in seconds.
+* `-x` - Specify the **maximum** delay between dork searches, in seconds.
 Don't make this too big or the searches will take a long time.

-Using the values provided by `-i` and `-x`, a list of 20 randomly generate wait times is created and a random wait time is selected between each different Google dork search.
+The values provided by `-i` and `-x` are used to generate a list of 20 randomly wait times, that are randomly selected between each different Google dork search.

 ### Number of results to return